balfieri/cordic/README.md

 <p>
 test_basic.cpp does its own checking using macros in test_helpers.h.
-In the near future, Cordic.cpp should do optional checking of computations so that test_helpers.h can be deleted or greatly simplified.
+In the near future, Cordic should do optional checking of computations so that test_helpers.h can be deleted or greatly simplified.
 </p>

 <h1>Notes</h1>